Wow Dmg Meters

 And then we're not even mentioning tanks that rage quit mid-dungeon because they cannot be bothered to 'carry this party' when they see some DPS is lower than theirs.
 Note that this happens while there is no problem whatsoever killing stuff.

-• Damage meters would be helpful for new players too, not just giving motivation to repeat dungeons / improvement at endgame.
+TL:DR; DPS Meters break more than they bring. - Damage meters would be helpful for new players too, not just giving motivation to repeat dungeons / improvement at endgame.

 New players would be able to experiment leveling and see how they compare from the get-go.
 It would help players realize faster that backcrits and appropriate crystal truly are useful.
 In 417s, there still are players who pop up with full pounding, and it is not infrequently that they are told off / kicked from the group.
 If a dps meter were implemented, these players would be able to see that their dmg is lower than others.
 Rather than changing when they got yelled at by enough people, they would see quickly that their dmg wasn't similar, and from there they could inspect others, choose to listen to the recommended crystals on the log in, ask others ect.